ispstiima/SPITTLEBUG_DB/README.md

 # Dataset: SPITTLEBUG_DB
-This dataset was created to support the publication of the accompanying brief article and to make the data publicly available.
+This dataset was created to support the publication of the accompanying article [1] and to make the data publicly available.
 It contains 365 images in .PNG and .JPG formats, captured at various resolutions using three different devices: an Intel RealSense D435, a Canon EOS1100D, and an iPhone 11.
 The images are intended for research in computer vision and machine learning, particularly for applications in pest monitoring and automated detection systems.

 ## Subject Area
 - **Computer science**: artificial intelligence, computer vision, computer science applications, pattern recognition